 A jacket’s durability often comes down to its materials.
 You want to make sure the jacket you choose is built with high-quality materials so that it doesn’t rip or tear easily.

-Every snowboarding jacket comes with a range of additional features that make it special.
+Every snowboarding jacket comes with a range of additional features that make it unique.
 That then helps you find the exact one for you.
 Basic features such as a hood, powder skirt, and wrist cuffs can go a long way towards keeping you warm and comfortable as conditions change.

-Extra pockets and compartments also allow you to carry extra gear or snacks so you don’t have to go into the lodge as much.
+Extra pockets and compartments also allow you to carry extra gear or snacks, so you don’t have to go into the lodge as much.

 I like to look for a jacket with a detachable hood that’s big enough to go over my helmet.
 This makes it more versatile by allowing me to remove the hood if the weather gets warm.

 Some jackets have removable inner liners, and others come with special construction.
 I also like to look for plenty of drawcords to help get the fit just right.
-Inner pockets are also nice because they allow you to secure your phone.
+Internal pockets are also nice because they allow you to secure your phone.

 Additional Tips & Resources

 Whenever you get new snowboarding apparel, you want to ensure it holds up well under demanding conditions.

-All of the options listed in this guide made the cut because they are made of high-quality materials intended to perform under changing and intense cold weather situations.
+All of the options listed in this guide are made of high-quality materials intended to perform under changing and intense cold weather situations.
 However, even when you buy from famous snowboard jacket brands and try to take care of your jackets, accidents can occur.